Oasis reunites for tour, ending a 15-year hiatus driven by Gallagher brothers' feud

 “The guns have fallen silent,” Oasis said.
 “The stars have aligned.
 The great wait is over.
 Come see.
 It will not be televised.”

-In 2011, Noel Gallagher told The Associated Press in an interview that he left the band after an incident where Liam Gallagher started wielding a guitar "like an axe ... and he's swinging this guitar around and he kind of you know, he took my face off with it, you know?"
+In 2011, Noel Gallagher told the AP in an interview that he left the band after an incident where Liam Gallagher started wielding a guitar "like an axe ... and he's swinging this guitar around and he kind of you know, he took my face off with it, you know?"

 In 2019, Liam Gallagher told the AP he was ready to reconcile.